moiseevigor/moiseevigor.github.io/_appendices/2026-05-05-geometry-of-seeing-A5-sr-exponential.md

 parking-style curves with cusps</a>) are also relevant here: they are projections of SE(2) geodesics in the regime where the rear-axle forward velocity changes sign.
-The cusps in those trajectories are the geometric analogue of the wavefront cusps in Figure A5.3 — only the rear- axle parametrisation makes them visible.
+The cusps in those trajectories are the geometric analogue of the wavefront cusps in Figure A5.3 — only the rear-axle parametrisation makes them visible.

 ## Code